samjones00/docs/docs/_documentation/Virtual-file-system.md

  - http://host/img/the-image.jpg
  - http://host/docs/word.doc

-### Register additional Virtual File Sources in a Plugin
+### Register additional Virtual File Sources in Plugins

-As plugins can't override methods in your AppHost, plugins will need to register any additional Virtual File Sources in the AppHost's `AddVirtualFileSources` List.
 As Virtual File Sources are initialized before plugins are registered your plugin will need to implement `IPreInitPlugin` so any VFS sources are registered in its `Configure()` method, e.g:

 ```csharp
 public class Disk1Plugin : IPlugin, IPreInitPlugin